michalis0/Cloud-and-Advanced-Analytics/1. Intro to GCP/readme.md

 In this week, we will give you a brief overview of cloud-based services.
 More specifically, we will look into **Google Cloud**, one of the most popular cloud services platforms.

-* Register on Slack.
+* Register on [Slack](https://join.slack.com/t/cloud-and-analytics23/shared_invite/zt-1oh2n2asy-l70~dhXVmgy34cqgvRLheg).
 This will be our main communication channel.
-* Redeem the code for students that we provide you.
+* [Redeem the code](https://gcp.secure.force.com/GCPEDU?cid=JVXdXMsqt29K9hweAVG5vLI9hhB68%2BT5LZzAhjbq9TUwDxaLhjeQGUu88SEhBvyZ/) for students that we provide you.
 For this, you need to use your .unil or .epfl account.
-* Create an account on [Google Cloud](https://cloud.google.com).
+* Create an account on [Google Cloud](https://cloud.google.com) with your academic email address.
 This needs to be a google account.

 * **Note**: For the Google Cloud account, with the code for students you will get free $50 credit.
 When you will finish them, you will need to enter your credit card information, but you won't be charged.
 It is just to verify that you are not a bot.
 At that point, you will receive a free $300 credit valid for 3 months.
 See also [here](https://edu.google.com/programs/students/?modal_active=none) for classes on Google Cloud for students.
 * Do some simple exercises using the cloud.